simonscmap/CMAP_docs/_build/html/_sources/catalog/datasets/SeaFlow.rst.txt

 Data Source
 ***********

-François Ribalet, Annette Hynes and Chris Berthiaume, Armbrust lab, University of Washington
+Data provided by: François Ribalet, Annette Hynes and Chris Berthiaume, Armbrust lab, University of Washington

 How to Acknowledge
 ******************